Kim Sathavy: Biography

 Sathavy Kim was born in Cambodia in 1954.
 She had begun her law studies when her life abruptly changed when she was 21.
 Her family was forced to leave behind their home and comfortable lives in Phnom Penh.
 She was deprived of her freedom and interned in a camp for more than three years.

 After the fall of the Khmer Rouge, she was appointed as a judge of Siem Reap Provincial Court in 1982 and the vice-president of the Siem Reap Provincial Court from 1986 to 1993.

 Sathavy Kim resumed her legal studies in 1993.
 Justice Kim graduated from Lumière University Lyon 2 with a bachelor of civil law, completing her judicial training at the Ecole Nationale de la Magistrature in Bordeaux (France) from 1993 to 1995.
 From 1995 to 1997, she was appointed as advisor to Minister of Justice in charge of training judges and prosecutors.
 From 1997 to 1998, she was a visiting scholar at University of Michigan Law School in Ann Arbor.

 In 1998, she returned to the place where the labour camp once stood where she had once been held captive.
 From 1999 to 2002, she was a legal advisor to Deputy Prime Minister and Minister of Interior Sar Kheng.

 From 2002 to 2005, Sathavy Kim was the founder and the Director of Royal School for Judges and Prosecutors.
-She has served as a Honorable Justice of the Supreme Court since May 2006.
+She has served as an Honorable Justice of the Supreme Court since May 2006.